jasonlim131/looksRdeceiving/README.md

 ## Introduction

-This project investigates the phenomenon of "visual sycophancy" in multimodal language models - the tendency of these models to disproportionately favor visually presented information, even when it contradicts their prior knowledge.
+This project investigates the phenomenon of "agreeableness bias" in multimodal language models - the tendency of these models to disproportionately favor visually presented information, even when it contradicts their prior knowledge.
 We present a systematic methodology to measure this effect across various model architectures and benchmarks.

 ## Repository Structure